Passport for applicants under 18 years of age

 1) Biometric Passports: A European passport can be issued from birth onwards, at the latest at the age of 12.
 We recommend that you apply for a European passport, since the child’s passport is not recognized in all countries outside the EU.
 Passports for citizens under the age of 24 are valid for 6 years and are printed at the Federal Printing Office in Berlin.

 Important information for FIRST TIME passport applications: In some cases, a name declaration needs to be made before the passport application.
-More information can be found on our website:
+More information can be found here

 - completed application form